merces/bashacks/README.md

 * new function: bh_findmime() - finds files by their MIME-type.
 * new function: bh_get() - simple GET with custom User-Agent.
 * new function: bh_hostcalc() - returns the total hosts number for an IPv4 subnet.
-* new function: bh_ip2geo() - approximately determines geographical location of an IPv4 address.
 * new function: bh_md5rename() - renames files to their MD5 hash.
-* new function: bh_nopstring() - fill a string with nullbytes in a binary file
 * new function: bh_sharefile() - upload a file to file.io and gives a download link that only works once.
 * new function: bh_skel_c() - outputs a blank C source file skeleton.
 * new function: bh_skel_python() - outputs a blank Python script skeleton.